mainmatter/mainmatter.com/src/posts/2023-12-11-rust-adoption-playbook-for-ctos-and-engineering-managers.md

 You might not have a hidden Rust expert in your team, but there might be others with experience in languages that are close enough to Rust to allow them to reach productivity quickly.
-C and C++ are the obvious examples, but don't discount more functional languages like Haskell or OCaml: there is more than memory management to Rust's learning curve!
-Having to manage nullability (`Option`) and failures (`Result`) via the type system is a paradigm shift for many developers, and having previous experience with functional languages can help a lot.
+C and C++ are obvious candidates, but don't discount functional languages: there is more than memory management to Rust's learning curve!
+Having to manage nullability (`Option`) and failures (`Result`) as types is a paradigm shift: previous experience with functional languages can smooth the transition significantly.

 #### Willingness to learn

-We like to joke about developers spending most of their time chasing the "next shiny thing", but that attitude is a lot less common than you might think.
+We like to joke about developers spending most of their time chasing the "next shiny thing", but don't take that attitude for granted.
 Is your team excited about the prospect of learning a new language?
 Are they willing to go through the discomfort of being a beginner again?

 Don't assume "yes" as the answer.
 Talk to your team, and make sure that they are on board with the idea.
-This will become less of a factor once you have one or two successful Rust projects under your belt, with a mature infrastructure and established code practices, but it's key aspect to keep in mind for your very first project.
+This will become less of a factor once you have one or two successful Rust projects under your belt, with a mature infrastructure and established code practices, but it's a key aspect to keep in mind for your very first project.

 ### Upskilling your team